Protecting The Rights Of College Students – Miami University

 After a Miami University student is charged, the student will be given a summons to appear in court.
-At the initial appearance — which is the first time they appear in Oxford's Area I Court — the accused should enter a not-guilty plea.
-The next event to occur is the pretrial where the prosecutor, the defense attorney, and the officers discuss the merits of the case.
-Often, a negotiated plea can be worked out; however, everything depends on the facts of the incident and the merits of the case.
+At the initial appearance-which is the first time they appear in Oxford’s Area I Court-the accused should enter a not-guilty plea and ask for a continuance to retain counsel.
+Do not “just plead guilty to ‘get it over with’.”
+A member of our Oxford team can then schedule a pretrial conference with the prosecutor to discuss the merits of the case.
+Often a negotiated plea, or entry into a Diversion Program, can be worked out; however, each case is unique and the outcome is dependent upon its individual merits.